Spotlight: Mora Garberg Multimount bushcraft knife

 Conclusion

-Initially the Mora Garberg could count on some scepticism.
-Today, however, the Mora Garberg is embraced by the bushcraft community.
+Initially, the Morakniv Garberg could count on some scepticism.
+However, by now the Mora Garberg has been embraced by the bushcraft community.
 The argument against the price of the Garberg is no longer relevant, simply because the quality and finish got so much better compared to the 'old' Mora knives.
 Exactly what Mora has been excelling at for years.
+Whichever version you choose, the Garberg is a knife you can enjoy for years to come.